PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 11:38:51
+Last updated: 2024-04-02 11:40:55
-Random Quote: Reality leaves a lot to the imagination. - John Lennon
+Random Quote: Some people are born on third base and go through life thinking they hit a triple. - Barry Switzer